seanpetiya/thesis/README.md

+# Building a Semantic Web of Comics
-# Thesis Code Repository
+Thesis Code Repository
-# petiya.com/thesis
+petiya.com/thesis

+In progress...